Macil/aocd/README.md

 null/undefined.
 If you return null/undefined, the `--submit` functionality of aocd will not be able to submit an answer automatically.

-You are not required to use a `parse()` function like this.
-It's provided in the template merely as an example of how to share code between the `part1()` and `part2()` functions.
-The example `parse()` function in the template works fine for problems with inputs that contain lines with one number each, but you must adjust the code for other types of input.
+The `parse()` function is optional and only included in the template as a suggestion.
+It's provided as an example of how to share code between the `part1()` and `part2()` functions.
+The example `parse()` function in the template is written for problems with inputs that contain lines with one number each, but you must adjust the code for other types of input.
 Depending on the problem, you may want to define a custom interface and return it or an array of it from the `parse()` function.

-You are also able to have tests directly within the script, unlike in usual Deno projects.
-For Advent of Code, it's usually the most convenient to have the code related to a single day in a single file.
-Deno's standard "deno test" command with no arguments expects tests to be in separate files named "test.ts" or with the extension ".test.ts".
-Aocd's project template sets up `deno.json` to add a "deno task test" command that can be used in place of "deno test" to also run tests in all "day_#.ts" files.
+You are able to have tests directly within the script, unlike in usual Deno projects.
+Deno's standard "deno test" command with no arguments expects tests to be in separate "test.ts" or "*.test.ts" files.
+For Advent of Code, it's often more convenient to have the code related to a single day in a single file.
+Aocd's project template sets up `deno.json` to add a "deno task test" command that can be used in place of "deno test" to also run tests within all "day_#.ts" files.
 All arguments to "deno task test" are passed to "deno test".

 For the tests, you are expected to replace the `TEST_INPUT` contents with test input from the Advent of Code problem description and then update the expected